 Election of Chairman

-That Councillor Rollason be elected Chairman for the meeting.
+That Councillor Rollason be appointed Chairman for the meeting.

-The Minutes of the meeting held on 21 August 2018 were confirmed as a correct record and signed by the Chairman.
+The Minutes of the meetings held on 15 March and 23 April 2019 were confirmed as a correct record and signed by the Chairman.

 Declarations of Interest

 The Chairman introduced the Members of the Sub Committee, Legal Adviser,

 Licensing Officer, Democratic Services Officer and explained their respective

 The Chairman advised that the Sub Committee would take into account the

 merits of the application against the four licensing objectives: the prevention

 of crime and disorder, public safety, prevention of public nuisance and the